 In 2018, U.S. craft beer grew just 3% overall, with many of the leading craft brewers showing an outright decline in production.
 Arguably, craft beer over-expanded, and has now lost its cutting-edge trendiness.

 Meanwhile, there’s still plenty of people that like macro beers, along with cheaper brews in general.
 The major beer companies still control nearly 80% of the American market after all.
 And Molson Coors plays to both lanes; it owns leading craft brands such as Blue Moon to complement its mainstream holdings.

 Why buy TAP stock now though?
 For one thing, it’s at multi-year lows and its decision to rebrand and revamp should add shareholder value.

 Wells Fargo (WFC)

-Why’s that?
-Because interest rates have plummeted so rapidly since last year, the bond market is now pricing in the equivalent of six Fed rate cuts to the long end of the curve.
-If the economy continues performing reasonably well, the Fed will cut significantly fewer than six times in practice.
-As the rate curve heads back to more normal levels from current extremes, banks will benefit.
+As the rate curve heads back to more normal levels, banks will benefit.
 Right now, people are pricing in a massive drop in profits for the industry going forward, but this could reverse on a dime.